 - Enemies: Enrico Pucci, Dio Brando, Ethan Roark Junior, The D'Arby Brothers, Mr Krabs, Cyrus, Eliza

 - Opposes: Sobek, the Undead sub-house

 - Ermes Costello is one of the inmates in Green Dolphin Street Jail.
-A woman of Mexican-American origin and a hot-blooded personality, she got herself arrested in hopes of getting revenge on the gangster Sports Maxx for killing her sister.
+A woman of Mexican-American origin and of fiery demeanor, she got herself arrested in hopes of getting revenge on the gangster Sports Maxx for killing her sister.
 Eventually she would become close allies with Jolyne Cujoh, and uncover the greater conspiracy masterminded by Enrico Pucci.

 - Thanks to surgical modifications, she is capable of stuffing cash and other valuables into her chest.
 She's done this in order to horde stuff into her jail cell; she's certainly not smuggling things into jail "the traditional way", and doesn't know what to think of the time Eric Cartman did this to smuggle Disneyland into jail.
 Mr Krabs has gotten on her bad side to try and use and abuse her for his own monetary desires.

 - Though they haven't met up until know, she and Polneraff ended up getting along.
 It comes down to them both being important, hot-blooded allies to their respective Jojos, and made sure to take revenge against their sisters' killer.
 That desire to avenge their loved one's death also led her to get along with Inigo Montoya and Oberyn Martell.
 She feels really bad for Polneraff and Oberyn, since their sister's murderer did a lot worse than what Sports Maxx did to her sister.

 - Added Dio Brando on her hit list upon discovering how he was involved with Enrico Pucci.
 She also opposes Cyrus because of his desire to Restart the World being similar to Pucci's ambitions.